b-wave/uDSKY/README.md

 It turned out that at that scale, the Keys were  ~.75" on center, which was nice eand almost exactly 0.75" Square.
 Also by happy accident the Teensey fits between the top LED Displays.
 The front panel measurments was about 7.0" x 6.5" so about, but not exactly, half the size of a real DSKY.
-You will see some early revfernces to mini-DSKY Which is the same thing as uDSKY.
-The whole thing sandwiches nicely together using plexiglas plates - which I will provide laser cut patterns for -  and 4 AWG hardware spacers.
+You will see some early refernces to **mini-DSKY** Which is the same thing as **uDSKY**.
+The whole thing sandwiches nicely together using plexiglas plates - which I will provide laser cut patterns for - and #4 AWG hardware spacers.

 The **uDSKY** assembly is remarkably sturdy and even kind of hefty too.
 The keys and circuit boards were attached by small torx head "thread rolling" screws for plastic.